It’s almost holiday season. The time of year when spending can sky rocket.

 And ask yourself: Do I really, really need this thing.
 Right now?

 It may take time and practice.
-And you may need the support of a therapist or a Financial Recovery Counselor who is trained and certified to work with people on the practical and emotional components of spending.
+And you may need the support of a therapist or a money coach who is trained and certified to work with people on the practical and emotional components of spending.

 And when you’re able to take charge and control your spending you will be empowered to save and grow your wealth.